THE SEAT OF

 Submission Process

-Authors can submit their extended abstracts up to 1000 words or the full paper using the submission portal given below.
+Authors can submit their extended abstracts approximately 1000 words or the full paper using the submission portal given below.
 Authors wishing to submit multiple papers will have to do separately.

 Authors can also submit their posters and videos of working projects/prototypes using the given submission portal.